UoB-COMSM0166/2026-group-27/README.md

 The game was evaluated during its prototype stage, enabling us to identify and fix usability issues and technical bugs during development.
 Since the game did not yet include the final Bristol-themed visuals, this allowed us to focus on evaluating the core gameplay mechanics without the influence of visual or narrative features.

-We combined quantitative data from the System Usability Scale (SUS) with qualitative feedback from Think Aloud (TA) sessions to evaluate usability and user experience
+We combined qualitative feedback from Think Aloud (TA) sessions with quantitative data from the System Usability Scale (SUS) to evaluate usability and user experience.

 ## 6.1 Qualitative Evaluation: Think Aloud (TA)